-- 2.2.2 Scope.
-The scope of a U.S. TAG shall be consistent with the applicable portion of the scope of the ISO committee. - 2.2.3 Functions.
+- 2.2.3 Functions.
 Within the scope of the ISO committee and to the extent allowed by the procedures established by ISO, a U.S. TAG shall perform the following functions: - 1.
 Recommend registration of ANSI as a P- or O-member on an ISO committee, recommend a change in ANSI membership status on an ISO committee or recommend termination of membership as a P- or O-member on an ISO committee - 2.
 Initiate and approve U.S. proposals for new work items for submission by ANSI for consideration by an ISO committee3 - 3.
 Initiate and approve U.S. working drafts for submission by ANSI to ISO technical committees (and, where appropriate, Working Groups) for consideration as committee drafts - 4.
 Determine the U.S. position on an ISO draft international standard, draft technical report, committee drafts, ISO questionnaires, draft reports of meetings, etc. - 5.
 Provide adequate U.S. representation to ISO committee meetings, designate heads of delegations and members of delegations, and ensure compliance with the ANSI Guide for U.S. Delegates to IEC/ISO Meetings (including preparation and submission of a Head of Delegation report by the designated Head of Delegation) - 6.
 Determine U.S. positions on agenda items of ISO committee meetings and advise the U.S. delegation of any flexibility it may have on these positions - 7.
 Nominate U.S. technical experts to serve on ISO Working Groups - 8.
 Provide assistance to U.S. secretariats of ISO committees, upon request, including resolving comments on draft international standards, draft technical reports and committee drafts - 9.
 Identify and establish close liaison with other U.S. TAGs in related fields, or identify ISO or IEC activities that may overlap the U.S. TAG's scope - 10.
 Recommend to ANSI the acceptance of secretariats for ISO committees - 11.
 Recommend that ANSI invite ISO committees to meet in the United States (see 1.4) - 12.
 Recommend to ANSI U.S. candidates for the chair of ISO committees and U.S. conveners of ISO Working Groups